cookabc/from-nand-to-tetris/README.md

 -----

-* This is the text content for course **"From Nand To Tetris"**, the book's full name is:
+* This is the text book for course **"From Nand To Tetris"**, the book's full name is:

   **「The Elements of Computing Systems: Building a Mordern Computer from First Principles」**